sofen-ag/vite-plugin-anti-chonk/README.md

 ### Why Should we enforce size limit on the bootstrap chunk?
 The size of this chunk has an impact of your page app's page load performance.
 Especially because it's the first js chunk to get fetched by the browser when a user visits your site.

+### Does not vite have built in Chunk size limiting capability?
+1. The built in config only prints a warning message whereas this plugin will fail the CI
+2. The built in config will apply the same chunk size limit to all chunks whereas this plugin lets you set a more strict limit on the bootstrap chunk

 ###

 # Usage